 Tactical rules & goals

-8 people from teams A (Alpha), B (Bravo) and C (Charlie) of the defending faction will start at sectors A,B, and C. JIP players start at the main base whatever team they are in.
+Teams A (Alpha), B (Bravo) and C (Charlie) of the defending faction will be deployed at sectors A,B, and C. After deployment time, JIP players start at the main base whatever team they are in.

 To win a battle and to conquer an area, you need — as we said — to conquer at least 2 of 3 sectors.
 But how can you conquer them?
 Simple: taking people inside the sectors and killing the defenders.
 There is a minimum number of defenders that block any number of attackers to conquer the sector, and this number depends on the level of the sector, which in turn depends on the time that the sector is in the hands of the defenders, making the sector more difficult to conquer, but if you are more than 3 times the defenders of the sector, you will always conquer the sector.
 The number of levels will depend on specific ATC seasons.
-They will be two in ATC #8.
+They will be two in ATC #8 and #9 as well.
 The vehicles count as 1.
 For specific conquer rules see the “Campaign rules” published for each ATC edition.

 The battles last around 2 hours (may vary slightly between different ATC editions).

-For the first time in ATC #8 there will be a line up time different from attackers and defenders, so no more rush at the start.
+For the first time in ATC #8 (and also #9) there will be a line up time different from attackers and defenders, so no more rush at the start.
 Exception: if the attackers have a bridgehead in the area, line-up time will be equal.
-Other exception: the special forces don’t have line-up time, so they can do recon.
+Other exception: the Recon Team and Sniper Team don’t have line-up time, so they can do recon.
 Details of line-up rules will be given later and tested in the preliminary battle.

 Every class (e.g. Machinegunner, pilot, ecc) has its specific equipment and vehicles allowed.
 For example, only the pilot can sit in a helicopter driver slot; a Grenadier can’t use a M240G machinegun, that are reserved to machinegunners and special forces.
 If you take a weapon not allowed your inventory will not close unless you put down the weapon.
 Details vary from each campaign to the other.